Starr101/LITA_CLASS_DOCUMENTATION/README.md

   1. For data cleansing
   2. For analysis
   3. For data visualisation
-- SQL-Structured Query Language
-  1. For querying of data
+- SQL-Structured Query Language for querying of data
-- Github
-  1. for building of portfolio
+- GitHub for portfolio building

 ### vision and Mission: